 Palmons are given to boys and palmas to girls.
 All children carrying palms usually have a small bags tied to them and contain sweets or toys.
 The bags are often decorated with a Catalan senyera ribbon.
 The children are dressed in their most elegant outfit for this occasion.

 Visit the Fira de Rams by the Barcelona Cathedral, the Sagrada Familia and Rambla de Catalunya to buy palms or other Easter items.

 Palms are later hung on balconies and will bring good luck to your family and dwelling.
 This day symbolises the entrance of Jesus in Jerusalem and the “Burreta” procession is also held on that day.
 This name comes from the fact that Jesus entered Jerusalem riding a donkey.
-This year it will take place on the 21st of April and will start at 10.00 AM from Església Sant Agustí (see map for route).
+It starts at 10.00 AM from Església Sant Agustí (see map for route) in El Raval district.

 If you want to experience a solemn yet emotional event, attend one of the various street processions organised by “Hermandades y Cofradias“.
 Hundreds of hooded participants parade with sacred figures that represent moment in the life of Jesus through the streets of the city.
 They occur on Good Friday (the day of the Crucifixion) (19/04).

 Three main processions take place on Good Friday: one at 3.00 PM from Barcelona Cathedral, another one from 5.00 from the Church of Sant Agustí and the last one at 7.00 PM from the Church of Sant Jaume.
 A morning also occurs at 9.30 from Santa Maria del Mar (see map for the different routes).

 5.00 PM procession: